cregox/cregox.github.io/ahoxus/index.md

 ok, not quite...

+# latest

+we're working on new shorter and simpler ideas. more to come soon!

+let's make some lemonade, kind of! :)

+# outdated take

 we actually want to produce [inner voices](https://trello.com/b/2m0jFNqT/inner-voices), a very short music video with a happy tune and fun approach to small things in life that could make a huge difference if [enough people would absorb](https://ncase.me/crowds/) just a little of the concepts brought in it. it'd be our first showcase work.

 you can read the [full script here](https://docs.google.com/document/d/1fxKT1NOhUoV2Ziq1q1pwqZC9w6iz9yPJYcSGN5zGThw/edit?usp=sharing).